Stumpbeard/spooky-dw/batomancer.md

 Like a pyromancer, but for bats?

+## Attributes

 **Important stats: WIS, CHA**

 Max HP: 6 + Constitution

 Damage: 1d4

-## Moves

-Choose four Moves.

 Note: A single bat can deal 1d2 damage.
 A group of bats can deal 1d6 damage.
 A horde of bats can deal 2d6 damage.

+## Moves

+Choose four Moves.

 - **Bat Bending:** When presented with a group of bats, Roll+WIS to bend them to your will.
   - 10+ : The bats will do exactly as you wish until you break concentration.